 Top 4 Ways Hackers Infiltrate Your Business Network

-Cybercrime is on the rise and is making the news – in fact, just last month The Press-Enterprise reported data breaches at two local hospitals in Chino and Victorville.
+Cybercrime is on the rise and is making the news – in fact, new cyber attacks are being reported on a scale never before seen in the business world.
 These criminals are getting bolder and more sophisticated, and if the success of your business is contingent on the availability and security of your data, then you need to ensure you are protected against these attacks.

 Many businesses think they have IT security covered, so how are hackers still getting into networks?